Jack P. Shepherd

 Jack Peter Shepherd (born 14 January 1988) is an English actor.
-He is best known for portraying the role of David Platt on the ITV soap opera Coronation Street since 2000.
+He is best known for playing David Platt on the ITV soap opera Coronation Street since 2000.
 For his portrayal of David, he has won various awards, including the British Soap Award for Villain of the Year in 2008 and Best Actor in 2018.
 In 2025, he won the twenty-fourth series of Celebrity Big Brother.

 Career

 Before taking on the role of David, Shepherd had appeared in episodes of ITV's Where the Heart Is and BBC show Clocking Off, in which he starred with his future Coronation Street screen sister Tina O'Brien.

 Shepherd has taken time out of Coronation Street to do theatre work, including the role of Riff in a production of West Side Story as part of Stage 84 The Yorkshire School of Performing Arts.
 He has also appeared in Oliver! at Bradford's Alhambra theatre.

 In 2008, Shepherd appeared in Ghosthunting with Coronation Street on the Isle of Man.

 Shepherd uses his middle initial in his stage name as there is already a well-known British actor named Jack Shepherd.

 He is also a contributor to the topical show Grouchy Young Men, a spin-off of the show Grumpy Old Men, on the British version of Comedy Central.

 He was the winner of the 2025 series of Celebrity Big Brother.